 “In all of my instruction, I challenge my students to step just beyond what they think they can do, while maintaining focus on the fun of being with horses.”

 Andy’s passion for teaching and action sport carries well beyond the barns and fields.
-When he isn’t training horses or teaching, he can often be found skiing or skydiving.
+When he isn’t training horses or teaching, you’ll have to look to the skies to Andy jumping from planes introducing people to the art of gracefully plummeting to toward the earth.